UNCLASSIFIED (U)

 a.
 (U) In General:

 c.
 (U) Confirming fee payment: Consular sections do not collect a fee on behalf of USCIS for this service.
-Instead, you must verify that the Form I-131A fee has been paid.
+Instead, verify that the Form I-131A fee has been paid.
 The USCIS payment site instructs applicants to provide the receipt/confirmation page from the USCIS online filing system or the receipt that was sent to the applicant by email (the original fee payment cannot be accessed online again).
 If the applicant no longer has the receipt email, fee payment can alternatively be confirmed through PCQS.
 You can review the applicant's information by either entering the name and date of birth of the individual, the USCIS receipt number, or the A-number.
 Under the "Payment Status" field it should say "Completed":

 (1) (U) USCIS will not provide applicants a refund of their Form I-131A fee payment solely because the individual should have applied for an SB-1 instead of a boarding foil.
 Information concerning LPR boarding foil applications on embassy/consulate websites should clearly state that refunds will not be processed on this basis.
 Applicant questions about fee and refunds should be directed to USCIS; and